-Road / commuting tyres will cope with some dry off-road adventuring and give a quicker ride for commuting or touring.
+Slick tyres will cope with some dry off-road adventuring - and give a quicker ride for commuting or touring.

-Knobbly tyres give better grip in muddy or slippy conditions but feel heavy and sluggish on the road...
+Knobbly tyres give better grip out on the trail - but will feel sluggish on the road...

 Your choice of bicycle tyres depends on the kind of cycling you do...

-Use knobbly treads for grip on softer surfaces off-road.
+Use knobbly treads for grip on softer off-road surfaces.

 Bicycle Tyre Sizes Explained...